This delicious caramel apple self-saucing pudding cake, has all the flavours of caramel apples, in easy cake form!

 Making Ahead, Storing and Freezing

-While best enjoyed freshly baked, you could make these ahead, refrigerate and re-warm.
+While best enjoyed freshly baked, you could make this pudding cake ahead, refrigerate and re-warm.
 Re-warm in the microwave or place onto a baking sheet, loosely cover with aluminum foil and pop into a 350F oven until warmed through.

 Store baked pudding covered in the refrigerator for about 2 days.

-You could freeze these pudding cake up to 2 months.
+You could freeze this pudding cake up to 2 months.

 Ingredients